 - Bottomless Magazines: Averted.
 After firing a Colt .45 seven times, Carlito runs out of ammo and has to pretend to reload to scare some thugs.

 - Determinator: Vinnie T takes at least two or three to the chest, drags himself covered in his own blood across Grand Central Station, and still keeps shooting.

 - Dutch Angle: Used pragmatically - whenever the camera tilts, it's leveling two or three faces which are at different heights.
 As it happens, this positioning occurs in especially tense moments.

-- Carlito's best buddy Pachanga, in the very end.
+- Face-Heel Turn: Carlito's best buddy Pachanga sells him out to a rival gangster, in the very end.

-- Fatal Flaw: Either Carlito's past, his code of loyalty even to those who put him back In Harm's Way, or his determination to stay straight.
+- Either Carlito's past, his code of loyalty even to those who put him back In Harm's Way, or his determination to stay straight.

 - Foil: Contrast Carlito's determination to stay straight with Kleinfeld's efforts to dig himself into a hole of his own corruption and stupidity.